Content:

 In the same way, we as Christians can say that we go to church, are baptized

-in water, take communion, read the Bible and know what the word says.
+in water, take communion, read the Bible and know what the Word says.

-But it's not enough to know the word if we don't obey the word, see
+But it's not enough to know the Word if we don't obey the Word, see

 The Parable about the Wise and Foolish Builders.
 The first obedience we must

-do is to put our faith in Jesus Christ and his work on the cross for us
+do is to put our faith in Jesus Christ and his work on the cross for us.

 Technically this isn't work, it's faith in Jesus and what he has done for us.